febiosoftware/pyfebio/paper/paper.md

 phenomena.
 Addressing these challenges was the motivation for the development of the FEBio (Finite Elements for Biomechanics) open-source software nearly two decades ago [@Maas:2012].
 FEBio has been widely adopted in the biomedical community [TODO: add some stats here]

-`pyfebio` is a Python package enabling programmatic generation of FEBio model definition files.
-The Python ecosystem provides a rich set of tools for scientific computing, data science and engineering, machine learning, and visualization.
+`pyfebio` is a Python package supporting programmatic generation of FEBio model definition files.
+Beyond enabling scripted modeling workflows, belonging to the wider Python ecosystem provides seamless integration with many packages for scientific computing, data science and visualization, machine learning, *etc*.

 # Statement of Need

+## Similar Projects

+- `febio-python` -- This package is similar in many ways to `pyfebio` with the primary difference being `pyfebio` explicitly represents model components, whereas
+`febio-python` employs more abstraction.
+Both approaches have advantages with `pyfebio` allowing for strong runtime validation with `pydantic` and `febio-python` allowing for easier generalization.
+- `interFEBio`
+- `waffleiron`
+- `FEPyio`

 # Methods